 Herein lies the nephrologist's opportunity to make a difference.
 By committing to delivering small, repeatable and expandable segments of patient education- (when their patients are healthier and more eager to fight for a better life), they'll be able to contemplate their best option in advance of need.

-"Luck is what happens when preparation meets opportunity."-Elmer Letterman
+"Luck is what happens when preparation meets opportunity."-Elmer Letterman referrals are intentionally delayed.

 Challenges